marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

         heroBody: >-
           Apical enpowers partners to thrive in travel industry with technology legalization and 360 support.
 We embrace your goals with ours
-        title: 'Partner, improve and grow with Apical'
+        title: Partner and grow with Apical
     type: HomeHero
 ---